Maria Mena: Early life

-Maria Mena was born into an artistic family.
-Her father is a drummer.
+Maria Viktoria Mena was born to a Norwegian mother and Charles Mena, a Nicaraguan-American drummer of Afro-Nicaraguan descent.
 There was a common misconception that her mother is a playwright, but Mena debunked this in an interview.
 Both Maria and her brother, Tony, are named after characters from Leonard Bernstein's West Side Story.
-Her mother is Norwegian and her father is an American of Afro-Nicaraguan descent.

-Her father played in several bands in Oslo, which influenced Mena to write and record her own music.
+Her father was born in Bluefields, Nicaragua where he lived until he was 10, at which point he and his mother, Mena's paternal grandmother, moved to New York.
+After moving to Norway in 1986, he played in several bands in Oslo, which influenced Mena to write and record her own music.
 When Mena was nine years old, her parents divorced.
-She suffered from depression and developed an eating disorder.
+As a teenager, she began to battle depression and various eating disorders such as anorexia nervosa and bulimia nervosa, as spoken of in her lyrics, interviews, concerts, and social media.
+Mena has spoken of battling depression and PTSD as an adult, and seeking help.

+Mena cared for her younger brother Tony for many years.

 When Mena was 13 years old, she moved to live with her father.
 She sang and wrote lyrics as a form of self-soothing.
 "My Lullaby", a song from Mena's diary, expresses her pain from her parents' divorce.
-After pleading with her father to make a demo, he contacted some acquaintances in the music industry to record the demo.
-Presenting his daughter's demo to several record companies, Sony Music signed Mena to their label.
+Mena's father contacted acquaintances in the music industry to record a demo.
+Presenting his daughter's demo to several record companies, Sony Music signed Mena to their label aged 16.